How to Change Hostname on Ubuntu 20.04?

 # vi /etc/hostname

 Find the hostname of the system and replace it with the new hostname.
-Next, save and exit.
+Next, save and exit the editor.

 edit_hostname

 The /etc/hosts file contains a record of all the hosts on the network.
-Usually, this is a simple text file that you can edit with your text editor.
-Like the previous demonstration, we’ll use Vim for editing this file.
+Usually, this is a simple text file you can edit with a text editor.
+Like the previous demonstration, we’ll use Vi for editing this file.

 # vi /etc/hosts

-You need to find the current hostname and replace it with the new hostname.
+You need to find and replace the current hostname with the new hostname.
 Finally, save and exit the editor.

 etc_hosts